cyristo/apifit/README.md

 # Apifit
-## Start securing your API layer through an automated user friendly test suite, in 5 minutes !
+## Start securing your API layer with an automated test suite in 5 minutes, really !

 Apifit is a framework that extends FitNesse with a full range of Rest API testing capabilities.
+If you don't know about FitNesee, start here : www.fitnesse.org.

 Installation
 ------------
-Prerequisite : have Java 8 and FitNesse installed (www.fitnesse.org).
+Prerequisite : have Java 8 and FitNesse installed.

 * Download apifit-dist.zip
 * Extract apifit-dist.zip under FitNesseRoot